yext/search-core/docs/answers-core.highlightedvalue.path.md

 ## HighlightedValue.path property

-Represents the nested field structure of the highlighted value
+Represents the nested field structure of the highlighted value.

 <b>Signature:</b>